Geometry Dash Review

 On mobile, you can tap anywhere on the screen during the levels to control your character.
 On easier levels, you don't need to rapidly press the button to control your character, but in later ones you'll need to press it several times per second.
 Some game modes, such as the ship, require you to hold the button down.

-Our Geometry Dash Accessibility Report details 18 accessibility features:
+Our Geometry Dash Accessibility Report documents 17 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Geometry Dash or are games with a similar theme or topic.
 These are good alternative games to Geometry Dash.